akimd/vcsn/doc/README.txt

 ** YYDEBUG, YYSCAN
 Set to enable Bison parser/ Flex scanner tracing.
-Can be an integer to denote nesting (which is useful for instance for dot parsing which can fire ratexp parsing: specify how many layers you want to make verbose).
+Can be an integer to denote nesting (which is useful for instance for dot parsing which can fire expression parsing: specify how many layers you want to make verbose).

 Local Variables: